billp/TermiNetwork/README.md

 # SimpleNetworking

-SimpleNetworking is a networking library written with Swift 4.0 that supports multi-environment configuration, routing and automatic deserialization (with Codable).
+SimpleNetworking is a networking library written with Swift 4.0 that supports multi-environment configuration, routing and automatic deserialization (currently **Codable** and **UIImage** deserialization is supported).

 ## Usage